EvidentSecurity/esp_sdk/README.md

 espsdk:004:0> alerts.current_page_number # => "25"
 espsdk:004:0> page4.current_page_number # => "4"
 ```

+See ActiveResource::PaginatedCollection for all the pagination methods available.

 ## Associated Objects
 Most of the objects in the Evident.io SDK have a corresponding API call associated with it.
 That means if you call an object's
 association, then that will make another API call.
 For example: